sitrouye/T809DATA_2025/Computer_Exercise_1_Supervised_learning_with_Naive_Bayes_and_Decision_Trees/01_decision_trees/README.md

 ## Part 1
 ### Part 1.1

-We can calculate impurity of data for a given class $\mathcal{C}_i$ so long as we know the probability the data belonging to that class (given that we are in the leaf node $S_j$.
+We can calculate impurity of data for a given class $\mathcal{C}_i$ so long as we know the probability the data belonging to that class (given that we are in the leaf node $S_j$).
 We use a shorthand notation for this and say:

 $$
 P\{\mathcal{C}_i\}=P\{x\in  \mathcal{C}_i|S_j\}